AntonioDehesa/tilop/AI/Deep Learning.md

 There are other activation functions, such as:
 * Tanh(z): The "same" as the sigmoid function, but the sigmoid goes from 0 to 1, and this one goes from -1 to 1
 * Rectified Linear Unit: we simply input the output of the real function, into max(0,z).

+## Cost Function

+In this case, we will use:
+* y to represent the true value
+* a ti represent the neuron´s prediction

+In terms of weights and bias:
+* w*x + b = z
+* Pass z into activation function f(z) = a

+### Quadratic cost

+C = Sum(y-a)^2 / n
+* we can see that larger errors are more prominent due to the squaring
+* unfortunately this calculation can cause a slowdown in our learning speed

+### Cross Entropy
+C = (-1/n)sum(y*ln(a)+(1-y)*ln(1-a))
+* This cost function allows for a faster learning
+* The larger the difference between y and a, the faster the neuron can learn

+#
+We now have 2 key aspects of learning with neural networks:
+* the neurons with their activation function
+* the cost function

+But, the learning is still missing.

+# Gradien Descent and Back Propagation

+## Gradient Descent
+Gradient descent is an optimization algorith for finding the minimum of a function.
+To find a local minimum, we take steps proportional to the negative gradient.

+Cost in y axis, and weight in x axis.
+By finding this minimum, we can minimize the cost.
+Finding this minimum is simple for 1 dimension, but our cases will have many more parameters, meaning we´ll need to use the built-in linear algebra that our Deep Learning library will provide.
+By using gradient descent, we can figure out the best parameters for minimizing our cost.
+For example, finding the best values for the weigths of the neuron inputs.

+## Back Propagation

+Back Progagation will help us to quickly adjust the optimal parameters or weights across our entire network.
+It is used to calculate the error contribution of each neuron after a batch of data is processed.
+It relies heavily on the chain rule (calculus) to go back through the network and calculate these errors.

+It calculates the error at the output and then distributes back through the network layers.
+(It reminds me to control theory).
+It requires a known desired output for each input value (supervised learning).

+## Source
+Python for computer Vision with OpenCV and Deep Learning, by Jose Portilla